 A living will expresses, in advance, a person’s instructions or preferences about future medical treatments, particularly end-of-life care, in the event the person loses capacity to make health care decisions.

-A health care power of attorney appoints a person (called a health care agent or proxy, health care representative, or other name depending on the state) to make decisions for the person (the principal) in the event of incapacity (temporary or permanent) to make health care decisions.
+A health care power of attorney appoints a person (typically called a health care agent, but also proxy, health care representative, or other name depending on the state) to make decisions for the person (the principal) in the event of incapacity (temporary or permanent) to make health care decisions.

-When state law does not authorize a default surrogate decision maker, doctors and hospitals still usually turn to next of kin, although the extent of their legal authority becomes less clear.
+When state law does not authorize a default surrogate decision maker and doctors and hospitals turn to next of kin, the extent of their legal authority becomes less clear.
 In the rare event that the issue is referred to a court, courts generally prefer to name a family member as guardian or conservator to make health care decisions, but they may also turn to a friend or a stranger to direct care.
-A health care power of attorney (and, in some cases, a living will if it provides useful guidance) eliminates almost any need for the courts to get involved and helps ensure that the person’s health care decisions will be respected.
+A health care power of attorney (and a living will if it provides useful guidance) eliminates almost any need for the courts to get involved and helps ensure that the person’s health care decisions will be respected.

 A living will is a limited document that expresses a person’s preferences for future medical care.
 In many states, the document is more formally called a medical directive to doctors or a declaration.

 The focus of a living will is usually end-of-life care, but it can include instructions about any aspect of care or treatment.
 For example, increasingly, people often complete specialized psychiatric advance directives focused on mental health treatment.
 Living wills become effective only when the person has lost capacity to make health care decisions and the person has a particular condition defined by state law—usually a terminal condition or permanent unconsciousness.
 Some states recognize additional conditions such as an end-stage condition (for example, advanced Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more ) or any condition specified in the living will.

 Typically, living wills address the issue of when the goals of treatment should change from aggressive, curative efforts to efforts that primarily provide comfort care and allow a natural death.
 Everyone draws this line somewhat differently depending on their values, beliefs, and goals.
 In their living will, some people give mainly general guidance, whereas others also give instructions about particular treatments, such as artificial nutrition and hydration (tube feeding Tube Feeding Tube feeding may be used to feed people whose digestive tract is functioning normally but who cannot eat enough to meet their nutritional needs.
 Such people include those with the following... read more ), cardiopulmonary resuscitation Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more (CPR), or mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .

 To prevent heroic attempts to extend life, the document might state: "If I have a terminal condition or am in a persistent vegetative state Vegetative State A vegetative state occurs when the cerebrum (the part of the brain that controls thought and behavior) no longer functions, but the hypothalamus and brain stem (the parts of the brain that control... read more from which I am not expected to recover, and life support will only delay the moment of my death, I do not want my life to be prolonged, and I do not want life-sustaining treatment (including artificial feeding and hydration) to be provided or continued.”

 Still others may draw this line differently.
 For example, they might want the document to state: “If I have permanent and severe brain damage (for example, I can open my eyes, but I cannot speak or understand) and I am not expected to get better, I do not want my life to be prolonged, and I do not want life-sustaining treatment (including artificial feeding and hydration) to be provided or continued.”

-In all cases when people refuse care through an advance directive, health care practitioners are nonetheless always required to provide comfort measures as needed for the person’s condition.
+In all cases when people refuse care through an advance directive, health care professionals are nonetheless always required to provide comfort measures as needed for the person’s condition.

 Living wills have substantial limitations.
 For example, they generally address only a narrow range of end-of-life decisions, they cannot realistically anticipate all the serious medical circumstances the person may face in the future, and the written document may not be available at the time and place needed.
 Also, peoples' preferences often change as they develop a progressive illness or as their values or priorities change over time.

-A health care power of attorney is a document in which one person (the principal) names another person (the health care agent, but also proxy, representative, or surrogate, depending on the state) to make decisions about health care in the event the principal losses capacity to make health care decisions.
+A health care power of attorney is a document in which one person (the principal) names another person (typically called the health care agent, but also proxy, representative, or surrogate, depending on the state) to make decisions about health care in the event the principal losses capacity to make health care decisions.
 Like the living will, this document may be called by different names in different states.

 A health care power of attorney differs from a living will in that it focuses primarily on the decision-making process and not on a specific decision.
-When writing a living will, no person can anticipate all possible circumstances.
-Thus, the power of attorney for health care can cover as broad a range of health care decisions as the principal desires.
+The power of attorney for health care can cover as broad a range of health care decisions as the principal desires.

-Once in effect, the agent can act in the here-and-now, review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal if the principal's wishes are not known.
+Once in effect, the agent can review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal if the principal's wishes are not known.
 The health care power of attorney can include a living will Living Will Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
 There... read more provision—a description of health care preferences—or any other instructions but should, preferably, do so only as guidance for the agent, rather than as a binding instruction.

 The agent should be selected with great care.
 A person who strongly wishes to avoid aggressive medical treatment should not name an agent who might not carry out such wishes.
 For example, selecting as agent a person who believes that every possible medical intervention should be used to prolong life, or a spouse whose emotional state might make it difficult to limit or terminate care, may not be wise.
 A better choice might be a trusted associate, advisor, or a longtime friend.

-Two or more people may be named to serve as agents together (jointly) or alone (severally).
+In most states, two or more people may be named to serve as agents together (jointly) or alone (severally).
 However, having more than one agent, whether acting jointly or severally, can create conflicts and complications and should probably be avoided or discussed with an attorney.
 If feasible, the health care power of attorney should name an alternate or successor agent in case the first-named person is unable or unwilling to serve.

-The law of each state describes the rules and procedures necessary for a valid health care power of attorney as well as living will.
+The law of each state describes the rules and procedures necessary for making a valid health care power of attorney as well as living will.
 These rules should be followed carefully.
 A few states require that living wills be written in a fairly standardized way.
 Most states are more flexible, permitting any language as long as the document is appropriately signed and either witnessed or notarized.
 A principal who has capacity can cancel the health care power of attorney at any time.
 The choice of agent does not have to be permanent.
 If circumstances change, the principal can and should create a new health care power of attorney and/or name a new agent.

 The health care power of attorney is important for younger as well as older adults because a health care agent can act during periods of temporary clinical incapacity as well as during more likely permanent incapacity near the end of life.
 It is especially important for anyone who wants someone other than next of kin to control decision making (for example, a partner, friend, or anyone else legally unrelated).
 It is the only way, outside of a court proceeding (which is a complicated process), to give that person the legal authority to make health care decisions and to ensure rights of visitation and access to medical information.
 This is because default surrogate statutes in many states do not grant such people decision-making authority.